-Ashley Judd Details Alleged Harassment by Harvey Weinstein in First TV Interview
+Ashley Judd Details Alleged Harassment by Harvey Weinstein in First TV Interview: 'I Thought No Meant No'

 “I thought no meant no,” she said after alleging that Weinstein appeared in a bathrobe, asked to give her a massage and told her to watch him shower.

 “I fought with this volley of ‘no’s’ which he ignored.
-Who knows, maybe he heard them as maybe.
+Who knows, maybe he heard them as ‘maybe.’
 Maybe he heard them as ‘yes’s.’
 Maybe they turned him on.
 I don’t know.”

-Judd recalled how she got herself out of the situation by promising she’s help him pick out his suit for the day, “When I win an Oscar in one of your movies.”
+Judd recalled how she got herself out of the situation by promising she’d help him pick out his suit for the day, “When I win an Oscar in one of your movies.”

 “He’s like, ‘Yeah, when you get nominated.’
 I said, ‘No!
 When I win an Oscar.’
 And then I just fled.’ ”